sagiegurari/duckscript/docs/sdk.md

 #### Parameters

-* --fail-on-error - If no output variable is provided, it will cause an error in case the executed processed exists with an error exist code.
+* --fail-on-error - If no output variable is provided, it will cause an error in case the executed process exits with an error exit code.
 * --get-exit-code - If an output variable is provided, it will contain the exit code.
 * The command to execute and its arguments.